-Similarly, if C and A have direct contests with C's reference members, D, E and H, player C could assess the relative rank of C to A when there are no direct contests between the two based on eq.
+Similarly, if C and A have direct contests with C's reference members, D, E and H, player C could assess the relative rank of C to A when there are no direct contests between the two based on Eq.
 (3) as follows:

-Thus, the assessment by A of relative rank of A to C through shared reference members, D and E is common with the assessment by C of relative rank of C to A. Therefore, the social hierarchies built by TI{x-y} with more shared reference members will be more similar as the number of shared reference members increases.
+Thus, the assessment by A of relative rank of A to C through shared reference members, D and E is common with the assessment by C of relative rank of C to A.

+Therefore, the social hierarchies built by TI{x-y} with more shared reference members will be more similar as the number of shared reference members increases.

-Our assumption allows player D to be part of y players if D is also a TI3-2 strategist, because x and y are assumed to be selected from a group including the focal players.
-In this case, we define $R_D(D|D) = 0$.
-In general, $R_X(X|X)$ is defined as zero when X represents a player employing the TI{x-y} strategy.
+Our assumption allows player D to be part of y players if D is also a TI{3-2} strategist, because x and y are assumed to be selected from a group including the focal players.
+In this case, we define R_D (D|D)=0.
+In general, R_X (X|X) is defined as zero when X represents a player employing the TI{x-y} strategy.

-In transitive inference-process, player A opts for hawk if $R_A(B|A) < 0$ and dove if $R_A(B|A) > 0$.
+In transitive inference-process, player A opts for hawk if R_A (B|A) < 0 and dove if R_A (B|A) > 0.

-2.2.2 The definition of the strategies
+2.2.2 The Definition of the Strategies

-The mixer strategy always employs mixer-process and does not require information about the contests (Table 1).
-Immediate inference strategy uses immediate inferenceprocess basically and then mixer-process when the immediate inference-process does not produce information useful for an assessment based on information about contests the focal players directly involved (Table 1).
+The mixer strategy always employs mixer-process and does not require information about the contests.
+There are no reference members, no reference members shared by individuals, and no memory capacity in the information processes for the mixer strategy (Table 1).

+Immediate inference strategy uses immediate inference-process basically and then mixer-process when the immediate inference-process does not produce information useful for an assessment based on information about contests the focal players directly involved.
+In the information process, there are no reference members and no reference members shared by individuals, and a limited memory capacity is needed for II-process (Table 1).
 TI{x-y} strategy first relies on the immediate inference-process, shifts to the transitive inference-process when the immediate inference-process produces no useful information for an assessment and finally shifts to the mixer-process when the transitive inference-process results in no useful information (Table 1).
 Information processes for TI{x-y} strategy are based on the contests by the x reference members where y reference members are shared.
+A memory capacity is needed for II-process and TI-process.